Classifying sections of del Pezzo fibrations, I: Introduction

 {\bf Acknowledgements:} The authors thank Brendan Hassett for an enlightening discussion and in particular for suggesting Examples \ref{exam: fibrationoverdegree2} and \ref{exam: fibrationoverdegree1}.
 They thank John Lesieutre and Yohsuke Matsuzawa for helpful conversations about dynamics and Asher Auel for discussions regarding Example \ref{exam: fibrationoverdegree2}.
+We thank Eric Jovinelly for pointing out a mistake in Example~\ref{exam: fibrationoverdegree1}.
 We thank the referees for constructive criticisms which improve the results in the paper.
+We also thank the referees for detailed suggestions which significantly improved the exposition of the paper.
 Part of this work was done at an AIM SQuaRE workshop, and the authors thank AIM for the excellent working environment.
-Brian Lehmann is supported by NSF grant 1600875.
-Sho Tanimoto is partially supported by MEXT Japan, Leading Initiative for Excellent Young Researchers (LEADER), by Inamori Foundation, and by JSPS KAKENHI Early-Career Scientists Grant numbers 19K14512.